How Long Does It Take to Get a Tattoo?

 - Attitude on the day.

-- Typically, it can be any length of time from an hour upwards.
+- Typically, it can be any length of time, from one hour upwards.

 - An average and tolerable time frame and a standard session is around five hours.
 However, shorter or longer sessions aren't unusual either.